colinmollenhour/Cm_Cache_Backend_Redis/README.md

 specified should be a comma-separated list of Sentinel servers and the `sentinel_master` option should be specified to indicate the name of the sentinel master set (e.g. 'mymaster').
 If using `sentinel_master` you may also specify `load_from_slaves` in which case a random slave will be chosen for performing reads in order to load balance across multiple Redis instances.
+Using the value '1' indicates to only load from slaves and '2' to include the master in the random read slave selection.

 Example configuration: